windwardadmin/restfulclient-php/README.md

 # restfulclient-php
-Windward's TypeScript Client for the RESTful Engine.
+Windward's PHP Client for the RESTful Engine.